Kel-nana/Review-To-do-list/README.md

 ### Deployment
+- Add the following scripts to your jason file:

+      "predeploy": "npm run build",
+      "deploy": "gh-pages -d dist"

-You can deploy this project using:
+- You can deploy this project using:
   - Free deployment services like GitHub pages.
   - Any deployment services of your choice.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>